 chocolate makers of Costa Rica

 I hope you’ve enjoyed the series of posts I’ve done about my visit to Costa Rica for the 2014 Puerto Viejo Chocolate Festival.
-I’ve already introduced you to Caribeans Chocolate in the November 17th post.
-In today’s post, I’d like to introduce you to a few of my other favourite Costa Rican chocolate makers.
+I’ve already introduced you to Caribeans Chocolate.
+And Nahua Chocolate.
+In today’s post, I’d like to introduce you to a few more terrific Costa Rican chocolate makers.

 Another woman who is passionate about chocolate and who is growing some amazing cacao in the Puerto Viejo area is Christina Orr, an expat originally from California, USA, whose chocolate company is called Talamanca Organica Cacao and Chocolate.